whoisdsmith/BOOKMRKS-MTHRFCKR-II/WebDev/HTTP.md

 ---

-### HTTP-RSS-RSS Tools
+#### HTTP-RSS-RSS Tools

-[Freefullrss.com](https://www.freefullrss.com) - Free tool to convert truncated RSS to Full Text RSS Feeds to use on any rss reader, mobile, kindle, autoblog. . .as full text content.
+[Freefullrss.com](https://www.freefullrss.com) - Free tool to convert truncated RSS to Full Text RSS Feeds to use on any rss reader, mobile, kindle, autoblog…as full text content.
 This is completely free, fast, reliable service, no ads and 100% success, working for all browsers: Edge, Internet Explorer, Firefox, Chrome, Opera and CocCoc.
 This interval

 2022-10-03T05:06:22.000Z